PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-18 05:22:16
+Last updated: 2024-04-18 05:22:49
-Random Quote: Bad guys don't play by the rules.
-That's what makes them bad. - Steve Murphy
+Random Quote: Jerry: "Why Florida?"
+Cat: "Because they don't ask questions.
+They play Volleyball, they party and they have fun." - Rick and Morty